-Institute for Regional Studies
+Institute for Regional Studies of the Californias

 The Institute for Regional Studies of the Californias (IRSC) provides San Diego State University with a forum for the investigation, discussion, and dissemination of information about the United States-Mexican border region.
-The Institute focuses on the border area of California and the Baja California peninsula, but also monitors border regions elsewhere in the world
+The Institute focuses on the border area of California and the Baja California peninsula, but also monitors border regions elsewhere in the world.

 Created in 1983, the Institute has undertaken multidisciplinary applied research projects on important regional concerns including transborder environmental issues, policy perspectives of the California-Mexico relationship, quality of life, and sustainable development.
 IRSC also plays an active role in Mexico-related professional organizations and is frequently consulted on transborder issues by the media, nongovernmental organizations, the public sector, and other border stakeholders.